k3s-io/docs/blog/2025-11-11-strategies-for-large-images.md

 hide_table_of_contents: true
 ---

-Slow image pulls can be annoying and can increase Kubernetes startup times over a healthy threshold, particularly in resource-constrained or air-gapped environments.
-The situation gets worsened by new AI cloud native apps, which often rely on astronomically large images (several gigabytes).
-This post dives into K3s mechanisms, like pre-pulling images and the embedded registry mirror, that can effectively improve the user's experience when handling large images.
+Slow image pulls can be annoying and may increase Kubernetes startup times over a healthy threshold, particularly in resource-constrained or air-gapped environments.
+The situation is exacerbated by new AI-driven apps, which often rely on astronomically large images, frequently tens or hundreds of gigabytes.
+This post dives into mechanisms that K3s makes available to improve the user's experience when handling large images.

 <!-- truncate -->